Can your debt relief order be stopped?

 Once a DRO is made, it is legally binding.
 This means your creditors can't object or ask for it to be stopped, except when they believe that one or more of the following applies to you:

-- your debts don't qualify or you don't meet the criteria
+your debts don't qualify or you didn't meet the criteria when you applied

 If a creditor does ask for your DRO to be stopped, the official receiver will send you details of the creditor's request and give you the chance to respond before a decision is made.